 The Daily Face Palm covers US foreign policy and economics from a pro-peace perspective.

-In foreign affairs, we favor nonintervention and free trade.
+On foreign policy, we favor nonintervention and free trade.
 On domestic policy, we support limited government, free markets, civil liberties, and the rule of law.
-We believe individuals are better-suited than politicians to decide what is in their own self-interest.
-We do not think governments should legislate morality.
+We believe individuals are better-suited than politicians to decide what is in their own self-interest and we do not think it is the government’s role to legislate morality.

-Our views on economics are most closely aligned with the Austrian school.
-Our political philosophy is rooted in the nonaggression principle.
+Our technical views on economics are most closely aligned with the Austrian school, and our political philosophy is based on the nonaggression principle.

 These biases will necessarily shape our analysis and the types of stories we cover.
 But we try not to draw conclusions without supporting them first.